Top 5 High Risk Health Conditions Affecting Singaporeans

-* Ensure children have adequate time outdoors and limit the screen time to minimum
+- Ensure children have adequate time outdoors and limit the screen time to a minimum

-Colon cancer is cancer of the large intestine, the lower part of our digestive system.
-Rectal cancer is cancer of the last several inches of the colon.
-Together, they are often referred to as Colorectal cancer.
+Colon cancer is the cancer of the large intestine, the lower part of our digestive system.
+Rectal cancer is the cancer of the last several inches of the colon.
+Together, they are often referred to as colorectal cancer.

-Singapore has one of the highest incidence of colorectal cancer in Asia.
+Singapore has one of the highest incidences of colorectal cancer in Asia.
 It is also the most common cancer in Singapore.

 Every year, 1,500 Singaporeans are diagnosed with this form of cancer which affects men and women alike.
 Those who are over 45 and have a family history of colorectal cancer are at a higher risk.
 However, less than 10% of colorectal cancer cases are due to inherited gene defects.